djdrysdale/digital-garden/notes/≈ Martin - The Opposable Mind.md

 ---
-Title: The Opposable Mind by Roger L Martin
+title: The Opposable Mind by Roger L Martin
-Date: 2021-02-26
+date: 2021-02-26
-Description: Successful leaders practice integrative thinking, a problem-solving approach that eschews simplification and binary models.
+description: Successful leaders practice integrative thinking, a problem-solving approach that eschews simplification and binary models.
-Tags: literature
+tags: literature
 ---

 ## About